Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 ## Private transaction manager

-GoQuorum uses a private transaction manager, [Tessera](https://docs.tessera.consensys.net), to implement private transactions.
+GoQuorum uses [Tessera](https://docs.tessera.consensys.net) as the private transaction manager to implement private transactions.
 Tessera stores and allows access to encrypted transaction data, and exchanges encrypted payloads with other Tessera nodes, but doesn't have access to any private keys.